 Anne is an associate in the firm’s Litigation practice group.
-She focuses on complex commercial disputes and litigation before federal and state courts, and in arbitration proceedings.
+She focuses on complex commercial disputes and litigation before federal and state courts, the United States Trademark Trial and Appeal Board, and alternative dispute resolution bodies.
 While Anne’s prior clerkship experience helps her adeptly navigate federal and state courts, she also works hard to find pre-litigation and negotiated solutions for her clients.

-Anne enjoys guiding clients in numerous industries through commercial and unfair competition disputes.
-Her matters often involve trade secrets, restrictive covenants, business torts, deceptive practices, trademarks, marketing, contract disputes, employment discrimination, and consumer protection statutes, such as the TCPA.
+Anne enjoys guiding clients in numerous industries through commercial, unfair competition, and branding disputes.
+Her matters often involve trade secrets, restrictive covenants, business torts, deceptive practices, trademarks, franchise systems, marketing, contract disputes, employment discrimination, and consumer protection statutes, such as the TCPA.
 In every matter, Anne channels her analytical style and attention to detail to develop and highlight the strengths of her client’s case.

 Represented a large financial services institution in a series of lawsuits with a major competitor that involved allegations of corporate raiding, misappropriation of trade secrets, and alleged violation of restrictive covenants.
 The competitor of our client and a former employee initiated a lawsuit in state court, seeking a temporary restraining order to prevent our client from enforcing certain restrictive covenants.
 The firm removed the case to federal court and successfully defeated a motion to remand when the federal court found that the competitor had fraudulently joined an affiliate of our client in an effort to defeat diversity jurisdiction.
 The competitor then withdrew its motion for temporary restraining order and instead filed a motion for preliminary injunction.
 The firm then asserted several counterclaims against the competitor and former employee, defending the enforceability of the restrictive covenants and asserting trade secret claims, tort claims, and claims for breaches of the covenants.
 After some discovery, the competitor and former employee withdrew their motion for preliminary injunction, and the case resulted in a substantial settlement in favor of our client.